aliartiza75/s3-string-search-tool/README.md

 To run it locally:

-&nbsp; a.
+- a.
 Attach the Policy created above with IAM Group.

-&nbsp; b.
+- b.
 Create an IAM user.

 &nbsp; c.
 Attach the IAM user to IAM Group.